yixleex/mnemeona/README.md

 - 📖 **Manuscript Editor** — Rich-text editing powered by Tiptap.
 - 🗂️ **Project & Scene Management** — Organize novels into projects, chapters, and scenes.
 - 🤖 **AI-Assisted Writing** — Generate continuations and work with context-aware story assistance.
-- 🧠 **Story Summaries** — Maintain efficient summaries for long-term AI context.
+- 🧠 **Story Summaries & Context** — Maintain efficient summaries and structured context for long-term AI assistance.
+- 👤 **Character Creation** — Develop character ideas through AI-assisted conversations and turn approved concepts into character profiles.
-- 🌎 **Worldbuilding** — Keep characters, locations, organizations, lore, and notes alongside the manuscript.
+- 🌎 **Worldbuilding** — Keep characters, locations, organizations, world events, lore, and notes alongside the manuscript.
+- 🔍 **Automatic Story Detection** — Detect relevant characters, locations, and world events from scenes to help keep story context up to date.
+- ✍️ **AI Scene Tools** — Work with AI-generated content and insert useful results directly into scenes.
+- 🖼️ **Images & Visual Storytelling** — Add images to your projects and use visual references alongside your writing.
+- 🎨 **AI Image Generation** — Generate images from within Mnemeona using a configurable image-generation model.
+- 🧩 **AI Context Panel** — Inspect the story context being supplied to the AI, including relevant characters, locations, and other project information.
-- ⚙️ **Local AI** — Configure a local AI endpoint, model, and API key.
+- ⚙️ **Local AI** — Configure a local AI endpoint, text model, image-generation model, and API key as needed.
-- 💾 **Persistence** — Projects and manuscript state are saved locally.
+- 💾 **Local Persistence** — Projects and manuscript state are saved locally.
+- 🌙 **Dark Mode** — Use Mnemeona comfortably in a dark interface.
+- 📚 **Reading Mode** — Read your completed story as chapters without the editing interface.
 - 🖥️ **Desktop App** — Run Mnemeona as a native Linux desktop application through Tauri.
 - 🌐 **Web App** — Continue using Mnemeona directly in a modern web browser.